Meet the leadership team

 Tim was appointed to the Royal National Orthopaedic Hospital as a consultant in 1992.
 His specialist interests are in orthopaedic oncology as well as surgery to the hip and knee.
 He was medical director at the RNOH for 15 years, ensuring a re-build, and was president of the British Orthopaedic Association in 2014.

-Professor Briggs was made a Commander of the Most Excellent Order of the British Empire (CBE) in the 2018 New Year’s Honours List for services to the surgical profession.
+He was made a Commander of the Most Excellent Order of the British Empire (CBE) in the 2018 New Year’s Honours List for services to the surgical profession.

-Director of the GIRFT programme
+Rachel is Director of the GIRFT programme and its co-founder alongside Professor Tim Briggs.

 Rachel is a public affairs and clinical management consultancy professional with more than 25 years’ experience, including delivering complex data-driven clinical improvement programmes, managing trade associations, policy development, public affairs, stakeholder engagement, government relations, corporate journalism and public relations, and has been on the membership of a number of key national committees and policy development groups.